supermemoryai/supermemory/README.md

 ## Contribute or self host

-Supermemory is design to be set up easily locally and super duper easy to set up 💫
+SuperMemory is designed to be set up easily locally and super duper easy to set up 💫

 Please see the [SETUP-GUIDE.md](SETUP-GUIDE.md) for setup instructions.